-This smartwatch for kids is designed to track daily steps and make it fun by giving rewards and badges for meeting certain goals, just like the Garmin.
+This kids smartwatch is designed to track daily steps and make it fun by giving rewards and badges for achieving certain goals (just like the Garmin).

 As a pedometer it is the MOST ACCURATE of all that I have tested, but you can expect that from a Fitbit, right?

-But here comes the POWER of the Fitbit Ace.
+But here comes the absolute power of the Fitbit Ace.
 Ready?

 You can set up a family account if you all have Fitbits so you can easily view your kids' progress together.

-As a family, it is important to develop healthy habits TOGETHER (** oops, do I have to lead by example now? **).
-With the Fitbit Ace 2, your kids are guaranteed to have a healthier life and everyone in the family can participate.
+As a family it is important to develop healthy habits together (**oh, am I supposed to lead by example?**).
+With the Fitbit Ace 3, your kids are guaranteed a healthier life and everyone in the family can participate.